mendix/docs/content/en/docs/developerportal/control-center/portfolio-managment-tool.md

 ## 3 Archived Projects Page{#archived-projects}

-The **Archived Projects** page show all the projects that are archived.
+The **Archived Projects** page shows all the projects that are archived.
 You can search for a project in the search bar.

 {{< figure src="/attachments/developerportal/control-center/portfolio-management/archived-projects.png" >}}

-The list shows the following information:
+The list contains the following information:

-* **Project Name** – Clicking it opens a [side pane](#view-project) that shows the details of the archived project, such as the reason why the project was archived, additional notes, who archived the project, and when.
+* **Project Name** – Clicking it opens a [side pane](#side-pane) that shows the details of the archived project as well as why the project was archived, additional notes, who archived the project, and when.

 * **Department** – This is the department to which the project belongs.